 - Heart attack

-Clearly, getting treatment for sleep apnea is critical for both your quality of life and your long-term health.
+Clearly, getting treatment for sleep apnea in the Alexandria area is critical for both your quality of life and your long-term health.